-- W3 Total Cache: this very complex plugin optimises site performance.
+- W3 Total Cache: this very complex plugin optimises site performance

 - Broken Link Checker: this extension analyses your website for broken links and suggests appropriate action.

-New themes for WordPress
+New themes for WordPress sites

-In addition to the numerous plugins available, WordPress has a large number of themes on offer.
+In addition to the numerous plugins available, WordPress has a large number of WordPress themes on offer.
 Themes – also known as skins or templates – determine the design of a website.
 Choosing a theme also helps highlight one particular website function.
 This means you can adjust your WordPress site to specific requirements.
 If you want to make your website accessible, then selecting the right theme is crucial.

-New themes (some free and some subject to cost) can be downloaded from the official WordPress website.
+New themes (some free and some subject to a cost) can be downloaded from the official WordPress website.
 Further design ideas can be found on GitHub.
 The largest collection of WordPress themes is available from Themeforest, with over 6,000 different themes at a range of different prices.

 Unfortunately, the vast collection of themes and plugins poses certain security risks.
 Not every extension is produced by professional developers.
 In some instances, they are poorly maintained and missing necessary updates.
 Since this can quickly lead to security gaps, it is important to update your extensions regularly to protect your system.